IrfanAkram5/bokeh/README.md

 # bokeh

-***NOTE:*** If viewing in github, although github with render the notebook, it will **NOT** show the plots.
+***NOTE:*** If viewing in github, although github will render the notebook, it will **NOT** show the plots.
 To view the plots, download the notebook and run it in your local jupyter notebook server.

 ## marlborough24_stacked.ipynb